KEYHOLE BRAIN SURGERY

 Keyhole or minimally invasive brain surgery aims to tailor each incision to each patients tumour.
 It is a tailor-made incision that is small and has been made to address your specific pathology based on meticulous pre-operative study of your imaging.
 It allows for an incision that focuses on your tumour and minimally disrupts your brain or surrounding tissue.
 This leads to less invasiveness, less post-operative pain and quicker recovery.
 Compared to traditional approaches, keyhole brain tumour surgery usually utilises incision of approximately 4-6cm, which is significantly smaller than traditional approaches which usually lead to incisions of 20-25cm

 Recovery is highly variable.
-However, the keyhole techniques that Dr Profyris utilises allow for faster recovery.
+However, the keyhole techniques that Professor Profyris utilises allow for faster recovery.
 Most patients are discharged from hospital after very few days and generally recover fairly quickly.
 Actual recovery will depend on factors such as tumour size and location.
-Dr Profyris will have a detailed conversation with you about this.
+Professor Profyris will have a detailed conversation with you about this.

 As keyhole brain surgery uses significantly smaller incisions and cutting of the skull than traditional approaches, post-operative pain is significantly less.
 Most patients only require very simple pain killers.